Alec-Yen/twbr/doc/tasks.md

 Physically test balance_pthread code using MDD10A
 Physically test balance code using Roboclaw
 Write code to estimate position using Roboclaw encoder count (1920 counts per revolution)
+Take a look at no-dependency MPU6050 code at http://www.pieter-jan.com/node/15